-Mexico does recognise 'same-sex' marriage.
-On 29 December 2009 Mexico City's civil code was amended in order to modify the respective provisions regarding marriage and the concept of marriage established by the law.
+Mexico recognises same-sex marriage.
+On 29 December 2009, Mexico City's civil code was amended in order to modify the respective provisions regarding marriage and the concept of marriage established by the law.
 Before 2009 the civil code used to establish marriage as the free union between a man and a woman.
 After the civil code's amendment, the concept of marriage was modified to become the free union between two individuals.

 Payments for charitable or similar purposes made by a Mexican taxpayer (either company or individual) may be deductible for income tax purposes, provided said payments consist of (non-onerous and non-compensatory) donations and that these donations are received by any of the following entities:

-Nevertheless, pursuant to Article 22(3) of the US-Mexico Double Tax Treaty (the Treaty), contributions by Mexican residents to an organisation considered by the US tax authorities to meet the standards for public charities shall be treated as deductible contributions under Mexican law, provided said US law standards for public charities are essentially equivalent to the standards of Mexican law for organisations authorised to receive deductible contributions (contained, primarily, under Articles 79-81 of the MITL).
+Nevertheless, pursuant to Article 22(3) of the US-Mexico Double Tax Treaty (the Treaty), contributions by Mexican residents to an organisation considered by the US tax authorities to meet the standards for public charities shall be treated as deductible contributions under Mexican law, provided those US-law standards for public charities are essentially equivalent to the standards of Mexican law for organisations authorised to receive deductible contributions (contained, primarily, in Articles 79-81 of the MITL).

-Mexican families regularly seek to create a domestic non-profit charitable entity and make it qualify for authorised-donee status so as to allow the family business entities (eg, subsidiaries in Mexico or abroad) to take deductions for income tax purposes for payments made for charitable purposes, as well as to allow for the charitable entity to derive tax-exempt income in the form of donations.
+Mexican families regularly seek to create domestic non-profit charitable entities and make them qualify for authorised-donee status so as to allow the family business entities (eg, subsidiaries in Mexico or abroad) to take deductions for income tax purposes for payments made for charitable purposes, as well as to allow for the charitable entity to derive tax-exempt income in the form of donations.